 Research and Clinical Trials

-As the only Academic Medical Center in New Hampshire, Dartmouth-Hitchcock Medical Center and the Dartmouth-Hitchcock Health System have many active trials that are enrolling patients across the system.
+As the only academic medical center in New Hampshire, DHMC and the Dartmouth-Hitchcock Health System have many active trials that are enrolling patients across the system.

 A clinical trial/study is research in which people can participate and is one of the final steps in the process to look for better ways to prevent, diagnose, or treat your condition.
 The purpose of a clinical trial/study is to research the effectiveness of a treatment, medication, experimental drug, or device.
-Many of the "standard treatments" that patients receive today were developed based on the results of previous clinical trials.
+Many of the standard treatments that patients receive today were developed based on the results of previous clinical trials.

 View the list of neurosurgery clinical trials with which this program is currently involved.
-Consider joining a trial today, you could help change the future of medicine.
+Consider joining a trial today—you could help change the future of medicine.